Type 2 Diabetes – What You Need to Know

 • Diet is significant in the management of diabetes; a balanced diet high in vegetables, moderate lean protein and low carbohydrate is recommended.

-• If dietary and lifestyle modifications are not successful in bringing blood glucose levels into acceptable ranges, it is advisable that insulin is started early in a treatment plan.
-Your General Practitioner will commence you on a management plan that includes the correct medications, regular review with an endocrinologist and referral to a diabetes educator and dietician.
+• Your General Practitioner will commence you on a management plan that includes the correct therapy, regular review with an endocrinologist and referral to a diabetes educator and dietician.

 What other conditions should be treated along with diabetes?

 Risk factors that must be managed with blood glucose are blood pressure and cholesterol level.
 Patients must stop smoking.
 A combination of diabetes, high blood pressure, higher blood cholesterol and smoking is lethal.
-It’s important to keep your risk factors under control and maintain a regular medication supply by ordering medications online.
+It’s important to keep your risk factors under control.

 What are long-term complications of diabetes?